varunbiswasgit/aiacode/CONTRIBUTING.md

 - For questions, suggestions, or help, create a GitHub issue or reach out via discussions.

 ## License
-By contributing, you agree that your contributions will be licensed under the MIT License.
+By contributing, you agree that your contributions will be licensed under the [GNU General Public License v3.0](LICENSE) .

 ---